AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Bollinger Band Width (BBWidth)
 ### Description
-Bollinger Band Width is an indicator derived from Bollinger Bands.
-In his book, *Bollinger on Bollinger Bands*, John Bollinger refers to Bollinger Band Width as one of two indicators that can be derived from Bollinger Bands.
-The other indicator is %B.
+This indicator is derived from Bollinger Bands.
+John Bollinger refers to Bollinger Band Width as one of two indicators that one can derive from Bollinger Bands; the other indicator is %B.

-Band Width measures the percentage difference between the upper band and the lower band.
-Band Width decreases as Bollinger Bands narrow and increases as Bollinger Bands widen.
-Because Bollinger Bands are based on the standard deviation, falling Band Width reflects decreasing volatility and rising Band Width reflects increasing volatility.
+The Band Width measures the percentage difference between the upper and the lower band.
+It decreases as Bollinger Bands narrow, and increases as they widen.
+Since Bollinger Bands are based on the standard deviation, falling Band Width reflects decreasing volatility and rising Band Width reflects the opposite.

 ### Interpretation
 John Bollinger uses the Band Width to recognize rising and falling trends.
 Most trends have their origins within sideway market movements that generally have a low volatility.
 If a breakout is accompanied by a sudden rise in the Band Width, this means that there is definite support for the move.